pointw-dev/halchemy/src/docs-generator/src/deprecated/headers.md

 Authorization': 'Basic cm9vdDpwYXNzd29yZA==
 ```

-The `Authorization` header's token is the base-64 encoded string `root:password`, i.e. the client will attempt to access the resource using user name `root` and the password `password` using Basic Authentication ([RFC7617](https://datatracker.ietf.org/doc/html/rfc7617)).
-If your API does not require authorizaiton, this header will, of course, be ignored.
+The `Authorization` header's token is the base-64 encoded string `root:password`, i.e. the client will attempt to access the resource using username `root` and the password `password` using Basic Authentication ([RFC7617](https://datatracker.ietf.org/doc/html/rfc7617)).
+If your API does not require authorization, this header will, of course, be ignored.

 ### Add/override default headers
 When you create the `Api` object, you can supply additional headers, and/or override the built-in ones.